 Do you want all of the tools in a kit ready to prep and go for your classroom?
-Click on the picture to go to the resource on TpT.
+Click on the picture to go to the resource.

 Are you looking to connect with other technology teachers?
-Join my Technology Teacher Tribe Facebook Group.
+Join my Technology Teacher Talk Facebook Group.

 The elementary computer lab can be a challenging space to keep organized and free from…